russellballestrini/russell.ballestrini.net/content/2011-11-29-career-development-is-a-game-of-chutes-and-ladders.rst

 :summary: find out what is the ladder.

 If career development was a game of chutes and ladders, job networking would be the ladder.
-They provide a shortcut to the top, a direct route to win your dream job.
+Ladders provide a shortcut to the top, a direct route to win, in this case you win your dream job.

 .. image:: /uploads/2011/11/job-networking-chutes-and-ladders.gif
   :align: right